 The use and transferability of the developed processing chain of drought risk-related information products to other low-income and lower-middle income countries is the project´s overall objective.

-The project is carried out by the Centre for Remote Sensing of Land Surfaces (ZFL), University of Bonn, the United Nations University Institute for Environment and Human Security (UNU-EHS) and the United Nations Office for Outer Space Affairs (UNOOSA) through its Platform for Space-based Information for Disaster Management and Emergency Response (UN-SPIDER), together with partner organizations in South Africa and Ukraine.
+The project is carried out by the Center for Remote Sensing of Land Surfaces (ZFL), University of Bonn, the United Nations University Institute for Environment and Human Security (UNU-EHS) and the United Nations Office for Outer Space Affairs (UNOOSA) through its Platform for Space-based Information for Disaster Management and Emergency Response (UN-SPIDER), together with partner organizations in South Africa and Ukraine.

 ZFL provides its expertise in applied research and development in the fields of Earth observation, risk research, water management and geomatics.
 UNU-EHS brings in expertise in socio-economic vulnerability and risk assessments.
 UN-SPIDER, in its function and expertise to value space research and technology outcomes to requirements in disaster risk management, knowledge provision, and international cooperation, will complement the team.